azazel7/BigData-Lab/installation_guides/ubuntu.md

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-$(uname -i).sh
 ```
 2. Grant execution rights to the installer with the command `chmod +x Miniconda3-latest-Linux-$(uname -i).sh`.
 3. Execute the installer by executing the command `./Miniconda3-latest-Linux-$(uname -i).sh`.
-Press ENTER, then if you accept the license agreement type `yes` and press ENTER.
+Press ENTER and scroll through the license agreement by pressing SPACE.
+If you accept the license agreement type `yes` and press ENTER.
 Enter the path where you want to install anaconda on your computer (for example `~/.condainstallation`).
 Finally, type `yes` to let the installer initialize conda.
 4. Open a new terminal or reinitialize your shell with the command `source ~/.bashrc`.
 5. To prevent conda from activating the default environment whenever you open a shell, use the following command: `conda config --set auto_activate_base false`.
 6. Execute the command `conda update -y -n base -c defaults conda` to update conda to its latest version.